 Connecting the Life Sciences and Society: Two Departments with Different Perspectives

 To make the evolving life sciences contribute to the creation of an abundant society, the faculty’s departments cover both foundational natural science research, as well as the application of the life sciences via the social sciences.
 Incorporating a social science perspective into the study of the natural sciences, these departments connect the life sciences to people’s daily lives.
-The faculty consists of two departments: The Department of Advanced Life Sciences in which graduate students deepen their understanding of foundational research in accordance with their individual career plans, as well as the Department of Industrial Life Sciences in which foundational research is applied to society from a social science perspective.
+The faculty consists of two departments: The Department of Frontier Life Sciences in which graduate students deepen their understanding of foundational research in accordance with their individual career plans, as well as the Department of Industrial Life Sciences in which foundational research is applied to society from a social science perspective.
 This makes it possible for students to engage in learning that has a wide breadth of knowledge.

 Studying Three Life Science Domains Closely Connected to Society and Daily Life

 Just as life forms on this earth are connected and influence each other, students of the faculty do not study the life sciences by focusing on just one field.
 Rather, they delve into specialized fields after having understood the life sciences as a whole.
 The faculty features three domains that cover society and people’s lives: medicine and health, food and resources, and ecology and the environment.

 Learning and Research Support by Teachers Engaged in Cutting-Edge Life Sciences Research

 The faculty has teachers who can boast of rich research track records in a variety of life science fields, and who continue to be active on their respective research front lines.
 These teachers provide each student with individualized and thorough support.
 A rich learning and research environment are in place in which students can actively engage in learning in specialized fields through small-group instruction that is the top in its class, even for private universities.